Top 10 Food Ideas For Your 16-Month-Old Baby

 1. Grains

 From pasta to brown bread, there are a whole lot of grain choices to include in your baby’s meal plans.
 Whole grain muffins will make a quick breakfast and snack option for your baby.
 You can also sneak in extra fruits while preparing muffins.
-Cut out sandwich with a pastry or cookie cutter in interesting shapes to make it more appealing.
+Cut out sandwiches with a pastry or cookie cutter in interesting shapes to make it more appealing.
 Animals, stars, dinosaurs, and hearts are all fun options.

 2. Milk